Backgrounder: Whose Lives Matter?

 The death of an unarmed white man, though disturbing, is not front page news.
-The current narrative in the media, from governors, and even from President Barack Obama, is that police officers kill people of color and few others.
-The reality is quite different: the November 2011 “Arrest- Related Deaths, 2003- 2009 — Statistical Tables,” (NCJ 235385) from the Bureau of Justice Statistics, shows that 42.1 percent of arrest-related deaths are white, 31.8 percent are black, and around 20 percent are Hispanic.
+The current narrative in the media, from governors, and even from the President, is that police officers kill people of color and few others.
+The reality is quite different: the November 2011 “Arrest- Related Deaths, 2003- 2009– Statistical Tables,” (NCJ 235385) from the Bureau of Justice Statistics, shows that 42.1% of arrest-related deaths are white, 31.8% are black, and around 20% are Hispanic.

-The most appropriate response, therefore, to people who are “different” may be a loving acceptance of another creature of God.
+The most appropriate response, therefore, to people who are ‘different’ may be a loving acceptance of another creature of God.
 The temporal differences are less important than the eternal and shared spiritual identity of being human.
-The recommendation that follows from such a thought is indeed that all lives matter.
+The recommendation that follows from such a thought is that all lives matter.

 The preceding reasoning is my preferred argument that all lives matter.
-However, the popular narrative, despite the data above that arrest-related deaths fall mostly on blacks, prevails.
+However, the popular narrative, despite the data above, that arrest-related deaths falls mostly on blacks prevails.
 Hence, it might be worth looking at empirical evidence more thoroughly.
-For instance, anyone with a lick of sense can see that since the population is approximately 75 percent white and 13 percent black, of course a higher percentage of arrest-related deaths will be white.
+For instance, anyone with a lick of sense can see that since the population is approximately 75% white and 13% black, of course a higher percentage of arrest-related deaths will be white.
 In other words, blacks are disproportionately represented in the data on arrest-related deaths.

-More recent data from a 2013 FBI uniform crime report suggests that the pattern has not changed significantly.
-Of the 2,491 black homicide victims, 189 were killed by a white offender, or 7.7 percent.
-Over 90 percent of black victims were slain by a black offender.
-Of the 3,005 white homicide victims, 409 were killed by a black offender, or 13.6 percent.
+Recent data from a 2013 FBI uniform crime report suggests that the pattern has not changed significantly.
+Of the 2,491 black homicide victims, 189 were killed by a white offender, or 7.7 %.
+Over 90 % of black victims were slain by a black offender.
+Of the 3,005 white homicide victims, 409 were killed by a black offender, or 13.6 %.
 As is apparent, most homicide victims are killed by people of their own race.

 The data on violence does not lead easily into reconciliation and harmonious race relations.
-Nonetheless, empirical evidence suggests that our society might find more peace were we to think and act as though all lives matter, “for there is neither slave nor free, there is neither male nor female,” there is neither white nor black when it comes to victims of violence — by police or by others.
+Nonetheless, empirical evidence suggests that society might find more peace were we to think and act as though all lives matter, “for there is neither slave nor free, there is neither male nor female,” there is neither white nor black, when it comes to victims of violence, by police or by others.

-And there is no male nor female, black nor white when it comes to concern for justice.
-Pulitzer Prize-winning journalist David Broder remarked on the 40th anniversary of the “I have a dream” speech by Dr. Martin Luther King, Jr., that he was surprised at how many whites were present.
-Maybe Mr. Broder was surprised that whites have a concern for justice, but Dr. King. would not have been.
+And there is no male nor female, black nor white, when it comes to concern for justice.
+Pulitzer Prize-winning journalist David Broder remarked on the 40th anniversary of Martin Luther King, Jr’s “I have a dream” speech that he was surprised at how many whites were present.
+Maybe he was surprised that whites have a concern for justice, but MLK, Jr. was not.

 He warned against “the marvelous new militancy in the Negro community,” that it “must not lead us to distrust all white people, for many of our white brothers, as evidenced by their presence here today, have come to realize that their destiny is tied up with our destiny.”

-I humbly conclude that Martin Luther King, Jr., was correct.
+I humbly suggest that Martin Luther King, Jr. was correct.
 All lives matter.
 We are not alone.
 We are in this world together.